Nordic sex workers say laws on buying sex may make them more vulnerable

 Sweden was the first to introduce a ban on buying sex in 1999, following a campaign started by women's rights advocates who believed that buying someone's body for sex was morally wrong.

-In the final proposal to criminalize the buying and not selling of sex, Stockholm focused on the vulnerability of the women and their right to "peace" and protection.
+In the final proposal to criminalise the buying and not selling of sex, Stockholm focused on the vulnerability of the women and their right to "peace" and protection.

 Finland followed in 2006 with a partial ban, making it illegal to buy sex from a person who was trafficked or pimped.
 Norway and Iceland adopted Sweden's law in 2009.